yaElevDorota/InlamningCloud/README.md

-# Rock, paper, scissors
+# Inlämning uppgift för kurs: Cloud Native Computing
-(inlämning uppgift för kurs: Cloud Native Computing)
+Learn "Cloud Native Computing" by coding.

-## About
+## Rock, paper, scissors
 “Rock paper scissors” is a simple and interesting game.
 Many of us used to play it in a school to resolve disputes or just to spend some time.

 ## What are the rules?
 The rules are very simple and probably you remember them from your childhood: